Ashley Graham (model): Body positivity

 Graham is a proponent of the body positivity and the Health at Every Size movements.
-In 2016, she became the first size 16 model to be featured on the cover of Sports Illustrated Swimsuit Issue.
+In 2016, she became the first size 16 model to be featured on the cover of the Sports Illustrated Swimsuit Issue.
 Glamour described Graham's cover as "bringing size acceptance into the mainstream".
 She appeared on the cover of Vogue in 2017, becoming the first plus-size model to appear in the magazine.

 Graham gave a TED Talk advocating self-acceptance with regard to body image, which included her looking into a full-length mirror and having a friendly chat with her body parts making comments such as: "Back fat, I see you popping over my bra today.
 But that's all right.
 I'm gonna choose to love you."

 Graham has been praised by women on Instagram for sharing photos showing her cellulite.
 In an interview with Vogue, she said, "I definitely think that my body has changed many peoples' lives.
 I've used my body as a tool to talk about taboo subjects, such as cellulite or being insecure about lower belly fat—and also [how to] talk life into your body and have an affirmation kind of conversation with yourself.
 And I know the lives that have been changed: young girls and even women my age who have written me and said, 'I never loved the skin that I was in until I heard your journey'."
 Graham has said she does not prefer the term "plus-size": "I think that when you use the word 'plus-size' you're putting all these women into a category: 'You don't eat well.'
 'You don't work out.'
 'You couldn't care less about your body.'
 'You're insecure.'
 'You have no confidence.'
 And that is none of this [pointing at her body]"...
 The fashion industry may persist to label me as 'plus-size,' but I like to think of it as 'my size."